 Mr. Carter received his B.A. from McGill University in 1995.
 He subsequently worked as a television reporter and anchor for a number of years in Ontario and Western Canada.
 He completed his L.L.B. at Queen's University in 2002 where he was the recipient of numerous awards, including the Blakes Scholar Award given to the student with the highest academic standing.
 After graduating, Mr. Carter then served as a law clerk at the British Columbia Court of Appeal before being called to the bar in British Columbia in 2003.

 In both Vancouver and Ottawa, He has conducted trial in both Provincial and Superior Courts, represented Canadian Forces members at military Court Martials, and has represented clients under investigation or charged with criminal offences including: the possession, production and trafficking of drugs, murder, kidnapping, sexual offences, driving offences and white collar offences.
 He also has experience with respect to regulatory and professional discipline matters.
-He has conducted trials in both Provincial and Superior Courts, has argued numerous appeals at the British Columbia Court of Appeal, and argued appeals at the Ontario Court of Appeal, the Court Martial Court of Appeal and the Supreme Court of Canada.
+He has conducted trials in both Provincial and Superior Courts, has argued numerous appeals at the British Columbia Court of Appeal, the Ontario Court of Appeal, the Court Martial Court of Appeal and the Supreme Court of Canada.
 In addition, Mr. Carter has published several articles relating to issues in criminal law and has lectured on criminal law issues at conferences run by the Criminal Lawyers Association and the Defence Counsel Association of Ottawa.
 Mr. Carter is an executive member of the Canadian Bar Association National Criminal Justice Section and has appeared on behalf of that association at a Senate committee on proposed criminal legislation.
 He is currently a director of the Defence Counsel Association of Ottawa.
 Mr. Carter was the 2014 recipient of the Regional Senior Justice Award, given to a member of the County of Carleton Law Association who has made an outstanding contribution as a litigator or solicitor.

 Areas of Practice